Frequently Asked Questions

 - Please visit our LSAC application portal.

 - We are currently accepting applications for our Fall 2024 term.
-The priority deadline to apply for this term is May 1, 2023.
+The priority deadline to apply for this term is May 1, 2024.
 Applications received after this date will be reviewed as space is available in the cohort.
 The final deadline to submit your application and all accompanying materials is July 15, 2024.

 - What specific Law Degrees are offered?